stanfordjournalism/padj-code/docs/python/vscode_projects.md

 > Typically this will be named something like `.venv/bin/python` with an indication of the specific Python version in parentheses:

-![VS Code select Python kernel](../../static/vscode_select_kernel_uv_env.png) Test that you can import pandas:
+![VS Code select Python kernel](../../static/vscode_select_kernel_uv_env.png)

-Once selected, try importing `pandas` to verify that the kernel is properly connected to the `uv`-installed environment:
+### Test library import

+To verify that everything is set up correctly, try importing a library that you installed with `uv`.

+For example, in a notebook cell -- make sure it's a `code` cell, not `markdown` -- try importing `pandas` and executing/running the cell.

 ```python
 import pandas as pd
 ```

 If you see a green check mark, you're all good.